deopurkar/deopurkar.github.io/index.md

 </ul>

 ## Teaching

-I am co-organizing a special topics course on computational commutative algebra with Markus Hegeland.
-Here are the notes of some of the advanced classes I have taught.
+This summer (southern hemisphere), I am co-running a reading course on "Elliptic curves and modular forms" by Neil Koblitz with [James Tener](https://tener.cc).
+Here are the notes of some of the other advanced classes I have taught.

 * [A graduate course on algebraic curves and Riemann surfaces](teaching/8320)
 * [Moduli of curves](teaching/moduli/)